 This one’s easy and doesn’t require a recipe, now does it?
 A traditional Imbolc beverage is ale.
 So grab yourself a pint, boyo!
 If you don’t have ale, any kind of beer you have on hand will do.
 I prefer Murphy’s Irish Stout or Guiness Extra Stout.

-If you’re anything like Mumma Kitty and our resident kitchen Kobold, we love traditional recipes, BUT we LIVE for making traditional meals our very own.
+If you’re anything like me and my family, we love traditional recipes, BUT we LIVE for making traditional meals our very own.
 We like to play with magical ingredients, twisting and topsy-turveying old recipes to make them that much more powerful.
 And delicious, of course.
-Here’s our favorite 5 Imbolc Foods with a modern twist:
+Here’s our favorite 6 Imbolc Foods with a modern twist to inspire your Imbolc feast:

 6. Potatoes Leeks Au Gratin

 We are aware that Au Gratin dishes are NOT traditionally Irish.
 However, the fact that this particular dish combines potatoes with a spring veggie (leeks), cream and cheese is the reason it is perfect as an Imbolc food.
 Our favorite recipe comes from the NY Times Cooking section.
 Note: if you don’t have a mandolin to slice the potatoes, add some extra time for preparation.
+I’ve never had a problem making this recipe with just a regular chopping knife.
 Here’s the Potatoes Leeks Au Gratin recipe we made for Imbolc and blew the local Baron right out of his pantaloons!

 7. Dandelion Wine